microsoft/wpa/.github/analyst_guide_summary.md

 sq_data %>% afterhours_summary()
 ```

-## Flexible Function
+## Custom bar charts and tables

-For other metrics (including custom ones) the `create_bar()` function is a good way to obtain a summary bar chart for any metric.
+For other metrics, the `create_bar()` function is a good way to obtain a summary bar chart for any metric.
 This function requires you to include a character string containing the name of the metric you want to analyze, e.g. "Generated_workload_email_hours":

 ```
 sq_data %>% create_bar(metric = "Generated_workload_email_hours")